 Unions are also in effect selling out their future selves.
 The upper tier of workers whose interests they serve better shrinks over time, as those workers retire or leave.
 The workers who remain are less powerful.
 That means the union is less powerful.
 It may still have membership numbers and dues income, but its workforce is more vulnerable, and the union is bargaining from a weaker position going forward.

 Acknowledging that unions are signing two-tier or rollback contracts is demoralizing.
 It is especially so at a time when labor is supposed to be in a strong bargaining position because of a decent economy with low unemployment.
 If strikes are the best tactic labor has, and the economic circumstances are in our favor, why are unions signing crappy contracts?

 Why don’t strikes achieve more?

-Quite often, strikes don’t succeed in completely shutting down a business, not least because employers can simply hire scabs.
-The product may suffer, and employers may take a hit, but they can hobble along (while draining the union coffers).
+Quite often, strikes don’t succeed in completely shutting down a business, not least because employers can legally hire scabs.
+The product may suffer, and employers may take a hit, but they can hobble along (while draining the union’s bank account).
 (A note on the alleged $100 million loss suffered by Stop & Shop during the recent strike, which leftists also celebrated: that figure was put out by the employer, and is more than double an estimate put forward by an industry analyst.
 We should always remain skeptical about boss communications.
 In this case, they may be crying poverty to get workers to sign the proposed collective agreement.)